 We received grants totalling £1,750 from West Oxfordshire District Council, Tackley Parish Council, Tackley Horse Show and the Heritage Lottery Fund to establish an exhibition space in the parish church of St Nicholas, which opened on 21 April.

 It displays artefacts, documents and images from the History Group’s archive and collections, and is divided into four time periods: prehistoric and Roman; Anglo-Saxon, medieval and early modern (400–1600); 17th and 18th centuries; and 1800 to the present.

 If you have any objects, documents or photographs that you think might be suitable for the exhibition, or for the village archive, please get in touch.

 The display will change from time to time, and if it proves successful we hope that other groups in the village will be able to use the space, including local artists.

-The exhibition incorporates the current display about the wreck of the Cataraqui off the coast of Tasmania on 4 August 1845 when all but nine of the crew and passengers died.
+The exhibition incorporates a display about the wreck of the Cataraqui off the coast of Tasmania on 4 August 1845 when all but nine of the crew and passengers died.
 Most of the passengers were pauper emigrants, including 43 from Tackley.